Rebellion

-Rebellion, uprising, or insurrection is a refusal of obedience or order.
-It refers to the open resistance against the orders of an established authority.

-A rebellion originates from a sentiment of indignation and disapproval of a situation and then manifests itself by the refusal to submit or to obey the authority responsible for this situation.

-Rebellion can be individual or collective, peaceful (civil disobedience, civil resistance, and nonviolent resistance) or violent (terrorism, sabotage and guerrilla warfare).

-Rebellion and revolt are often distinguished by their different aims.
-While rebellion generally seeks to evade and/or gain concessions from an oppressive power, a revolt seeks to overthrow and destroy that power, as well as its accompanying laws.
-The goal of rebellion is resistance while a revolt seeks a revolution.
-As power shifts relative to the external adversary, or power shifts within a mixed coalition, or positions harden or soften on either side, an insurrection may seesaw between the two forms.
+Rebellion is an uprising that resists and is organized against one's government.
+A rebel is a person who engages in a rebellion.
+A rebel group is a consciously coordinated group that seeks to gain political control over an entire state or a portion of a state.
+A rebellion is often caused by political, religious, or social grievances that originate from a perceived inequality or marginalization.
+Rebellion comes from Latin re and bellum, and in Lockian philosophy refers to the responsibility of the people to overthrow unjust government.

 Classification

+Uprisings which revolt, resisting and taking direct action against an authority, law or policy, as well as organize, are rebellions.

-An armed but limited rebellion is an insurrection, and if the established government does not recognize the rebels as belligerents then they are insurgents and the revolt is an insurgency.
-In a larger conflict the rebels may be recognized as belligerents without their government being recognized by the established government, in which case the conflict becomes a civil war.
+An insurrection is an uprising to change the government.
+If a government does not recognize rebels as belligerents, then they are insurgents and the revolt is an insurgency.
+In a larger conflict, the rebels may be recognized as belligerents without their government being recognized by the established government, in which case the conflict becomes a civil war.

-Civil resistance movements have often aimed at, and brought about, the fall of a government or head of state, and in these cases could be considered a form of rebellion.
-In many of these cases, the opposition movement saw itself not only as nonviolent, but also as upholding their country's constitutional system against a government that was unlawful, for example, if it had refused to acknowledge its defeat in an election.
-Thus the term rebel does not always capture the element in some of these movements of acting to defend the rule of law and constitutionalism.
+Civil resistance movements have often aimed at, and brought about, the fall of a government or head of state, and in these cases they could be considered a form of rebellion.
+In many of these cases, the opposition movement saw itself not only as nonviolent but also as upholding their country's constitutional system against a government that was unlawful, for example if it had refused to acknowledge its defeat in an election.
+Thus, rebel does not always capture the element in some of these movements of acting to defend the rule of law and constitutionalism.

-There are a number of terms that are associated with rebel and rebellion.
-They range from those with positive connotations to those with pejorative connotations.
-Examples include:

-Boycott, similar to civil disobedience, but it simply means a separation, primarily financial, from the system that is being rebelled against.
-This entails refusing to participate in the monetary system, limiting consumption, or ignoring notions of property rights (AKA squatting, simple living).

-Civil resistance, civil disobedience, and nonviolent resistance which do not include violence or paramilitary force.

-Coup d'etat, an illegal overthrow of a government, usually carried out by the military or other politicians.